A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Algebraic Rate

 Now,

 This proves the lemma. \end{proof}

 \begin{remark} We have seen that the choice~$\epsilon_n = [(n+1)^{-\alpha}, (n+1)^\beta]$ ensures that the error decreases at least with an algebraic rate.
-However, the decay of the relaxed energy error~$\mathcal{G}_n- \mathcal{G}_\infty$ can never be faster than algebraically with this choice of~$\epsilon_n$.
+However, the decay of the relaxed energy error~$\mathcal{G}_n- \mathcal{G}_\infty$ can never be faster than algebraical with this choice of~$\epsilon_n$.
 Hence, this choice is also very restrictive.
-From numerical experiments we performed, we have seen that it is possible to decrease~$\epsilon_{n,-}$ and increase~$\epsilon_{n,+}$ much faster and still obtain convergence.
+From the numerical experiments we performed, we have seen that it is possible to decrease~$\epsilon_{n,-}$ and increase~$\epsilon_{n,+}$ much faster and still obtain convergence.
 Moreover, the observed convergence is much faster than algebraic and more of exponential type.
-We will present the details of such numerical experiments in a future paper.
-Let us summarize: the algorithm of this section ensures an algebraic convergence rate, but in practice we expect a better behavior for other choices of~$\epsilon_n$, still to be investigated. \end{remark}
+We will present the details of such numerical experiments in a subsequent work.
+Let us summarize: the algorithm of this section ensures an algebraic convergence rate, but in practice we expect a better behavior for other, perhaps adaptive, choices of~$\epsilon_n$, still to be fully investigated. \end{remark}